shiruken/hackintosh/README.md

 6. Once installation is complete, shut down the computer, replace all the removed drives, and select the Clover EFI drive (Samsung 970 Evo) as the default BIOS boot device.
 7. You should now have a Hackintosh dual-booting macOS and Windows!
 Just select the desired operating system from the Clover bootloader.
     * My [configuration](EFI/CLOVER/config.plist) defaults to booting macOS after a short five-second delay
+    * If there is an extraneous `Boot Windows from EFI` option on the bootloader, [check and uncheck the Legacy Scan option](https://www.tonymacx86.com/threads/solved-clover-shows-two-boot-options-for-windows-efi.243457/) on the GUI section of Clover Configurator.
     * Follow [these instructions](https://discussions.apple.com/docs/DOC-7942) to prevent the Windows drive from automatically mounting in macOS:
       1. Open Terminal and enter the following command to get the `Volume UUID`: